 One stop, mega shopping (on line or not) has closed many of the mom and pop shops in small town America.
 It has done a number on the smaller (under 400) church as well because of the same reasons.
 Add to this the reality that Millennials are more likely to move and to be disengaged from their job.
 This not much incentive to stay, build and grow churches either.

 The average age of a Southern Baptist (just a couple lower than Methodists, Presby’s and the like) is appx.
 62.

 There are now more pastors over 60 than under 40.
 Average full time pay is $55,000 and Bi-vocational part time is $20,000.
-These salaries combined with fewer full-time pastorates available means that many Seminary graduates take jobs in Not for Profits and other Social ministry positions rather than local church ministries.
+These salaries, combined with fewer full-time pastorates available, mean that many Seminary graduates take jobs in Not-for-Profits and other Social ministry positions rather than local church ministries.

 The average size of a Southern Baptist church, according to the 2014 Annual Church Profile (ACP) report, 90% of the churches reporting average fewer than 272 in their worship service, and 75% average fewer than 131.
 Churches with under 400 members are stated to be the most at risk for closure.